ltelab/disdrodb/docs/source/installation.rst

 The latter is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).

 .. note::
-	To maintain consitency, we use Black version `22.8.0` (as defined into `.pre-commit-config.yaml`).
+	To maintain consistency, we use Black version `22.8.0` (as defined into `.pre-commit-config.yaml`).
 Make sure to stick to version.